 This deliverable is the final output of Task 4.3 ("Embedded Intelligence and local analytics") and, as such, it focuses on the final definition, description and implementation of the functional blocks required for deploying (local) embedded intelligence at the IIoT/IoT Field Device Level in SEMIoTICS framework.
 More specifically, it aims to define Local Analytics (LA) embedded mechanisms in the project final architecture, to enable semiautonomic local reaction/adaptation within IIoT/IoT devices.
-Task 4.3 and thus this deliverable exploits part of the work done on Task 4.2, where a preliminary analysis of the concepts related to analytics has been identified and defined.
-Moreover, in Task 4.2 this research has been exploited and finalized as part of D4.9 - "Monitoring, prediction and diagnosis mechanisms (final)", to identify promising analytics methodologies deployable at all levels of the architecture, addressing the monitoring specific aspects, aiming at identifying the most relevant technology enablers to be used for defining the monitoring component of the architecture.
-On the other hand, the initial research done in the 1st draft of the deliverable (i.e., in D4.3 - "Embedded Intelligence and Local Analytics (first draft)") has identified a subset of those algorithms, addressing the task of time series processing from sensing data, suitable for a real lightweight deployment at the Field Device level on computationallyconstrained devices.
-The content of this deliverable has been adapted and updated from former D4.3, to provide a full characterization of SEMIoTICS selected algorithms among the ones initially mentioned.
-Also new algorithms have been introduced to support in D4.10 to better support all need of SEMIoTICS considered scenarios.
+Task 4.3 and thus this deliverable exploit part of the work done on Task 4.2, where a preliminary analysis of the concepts related to analytics has been identified and defined.
+Moreover, in Task 4.2 this research has been exploited and finalized as part of D4.9 - "Monitoring, prediction, and diagnosis mechanisms (final)", to identify promising analytics methodologies deployable at all levels of the architecture, addressing the monitoring specific aspects, aiming at identifying the most relevant technology enablers to be used for defining the generic monitoring component of the SEMIOTICS architecture.
+Since task 4.2 is focused on monitoring and prediction/diagnosis tasks, in this context its goal is to ensure that instantiated patterns are always satisfied.
+In this respect SPDI patterns and more precisely the pattern engine described in D4.8, section 3.7 plays a key role.
+Regarding (pattern) monitoring, there are references and testing related to the pattern engines within D4.9: see the translation of SPDI patterns into monitoring policies (D4.9 subsection 2.7) and, from an implementation perspective, the implementation and testing of the Network Signaler, which is built around the Network Pattern Engine embedded into the SSC (D4.9 subsection 5.3).